Find the Best Grease Trap Cleaning Companies for Your Business

 Inspection and Cleaning Frequency

 How often you need service depends on your volume of FOG production.
-A common best practice, often referenced in Utah municipal guidelines, is the "25% Rule"5.
+A common best practice, often referenced in Utah municipal guidelines, is the "25% Rule"4.
 This means your grease interceptor should be pumped out by a professional when the combined volume of FOG and settled solids reaches 25% of the trap's total capacity.
 Allowing it to fill beyond this point drastically reduces its efficiency.

 For most typical restaurants in Bountiful, this translates to a quarterly (every 3 months) cleaning schedule.
-High-volume establishments like large cafeterias or fried food kitchens may require monthly service3 5.
+High-volume establishments like large cafeterias or fried food kitchens may require monthly service.
 It is your responsibility to determine the correct schedule for your operation, often in consultation with your licensed hauler, and to inspect the trap regularly to monitor accumulation.

 What Professional Cleaning Entails